GoogleChrome/CertificateTransparency/log_policy.md

 ## Ongoing Requirements of Included Logs
-In order for their logs to remain included within Chrome after first becoming `Qualified`, log operators must continue to operate these logs in accordance with this Policy.
+In order for their logs to remain included within Chrome after first becoming `Qualified`, log operators must continue to operate these logs in accordance with this policy.
 Log operators must:
 * Monitor the
   [ct-policy@chromium.org](https://groups.google.com/a/chromium.org/forum/#!forum/ct-policy)
   group for relevant updates to policy or requirements for CT log operators.